muximus3/RxEvent/README.md

 # RxEvent
-A simple EventBus for communication/sending message between Activity,Fragment,thread,or any component.
+A simple EventBus for communication/sending message between Activity, Fragment, thread, or any component.
 Base on [Rxjava](https://github.com/ReactiveX/RxJava) and [Kaushik Gopal's blog](http://nerds.weddingpartyapp.com/tech/2014/12/24/implementing-an-event-bus-with-rxjava-rxbus/)

 ## Notice

 - RxEvent is the simplest way to communicate in app, also with least codes to write.
-But Please do not heavy use it , that would be  harmful to your app infrastructure.
+But Please do not heavy use it, that would be harmful to your app infrastructure.
-- RxEvent would sent `Object` instantly, so make sure Activity/Fragment in it's lifecycle ,when you want emit messages to them.
+- RxEvent would sent `Object` instantly, so make sure Activity/Fragment in it's lifecycle, when you want emit messages to them.
-- if your Activity/Fragment extend from  `BaseActivity`/`BaseFragment`,RxEvent would unRegister automatically, when the lifecycle is `onStop()`.
+- if your Activity/Fragment extend from  `BaseActivity`/`BaseFragment`, RxEvent would unRegister automatically, when the lifecycle is `onStop()`.

 Usage
 =====